TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 weight: 15
 ---

+## PDK

+All Tiny Tapeout shuttles run on the Sky130A PDK.
+Make sure you simulate with Sky130A.

 ## Analog pins

 The analog pins are labeled `ua[0]` through `ua[7]` (ua stands for "user analog").
 The number of pins that will actually be connected to pads depends on the number of analog pins that you defined in the `pinout` section in info.yaml (and paid for).